MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/import-translated-entity-field-text.md

 ---
-title: "Import translated entity and field text with PowerApps | MicrosoftDocs"
+title: "Import translated entity and field text with Power Apps | MicrosoftDocs"
 description: "Learn how to import translated entity and field text" ms.custom: "" ms.date: 06/19/2018